You must be signed in to read the rest of this article.

 Forgot your password?
 Click Here!

 Frequently, pain is the driving force that causes patients to seek dental care.
 To manage both preoperative discomfort and anticipated postoperative pain, emergency room physicians and dentists alike have historically employed opioids as part of the pharmacologic armamentarium.
 As a result, many patients have come to expect a prescription for opioids when faced with dental discomfort.
 This treatment approach, however, has contributed to widespread opiate abuse in the United States.
 Whether sensationalized or not, anecdotal evidence exists demonstrating that many abusers first encounter opioids through legitimate prescriptions.
 Published data indicates that patients who received an opioid prescription for dental pain were often given multiple concurrent prescriptions for these drugs within 30 to 180 days.1 Furthermore, dentists prescribe opioids more frequently than other providers for patients aged 10 to 19 years, a population at significant risk for the development of substance abuse disorders.2 Consequently, practitioners must ensure that opioids are prescribed if—and only if—they offer the greatest chance of efficacy despite their inherent risks.

-The recent US Surgeon General’s report on addiction prioritizes prevention strategies, and dental professionals, like other healthcare professionals, face mounting pressure to address the opiate crisis.3 As bodies of evidence exist to support that opioids do not often offer the greatest level of pain control, practitioners should examine their prescribing habits and align them with evidence-based pain management strategies.4 Together with policy-based approaches, these effects may stem the opiate abuse crisis in the United States.
+The recent US Surgeon General’s report on addiction prioritizes prevention strategies, and dentists, like other healthcare professionals, face mounting pressure to address the opiate crisis.3 As bodies of evidence exist to support that opioids do not often offer the greatest level of pain control, practitioners should examine their prescribing habits and align them with evidence-based pain management strategies.4 Together with policy-based approaches, these effects may stem the opiate abuse crisis in the United States.